top of page

 Last Ideation

-Micro interactions played a vital role in enhancing user experience.
-The bug report micro interaction, for instance, showed the user flow from start to finish when a bug was reported, greatly improving user support.
+The Session Timed Model out micro interaction, for instance, showed the user flow from start to finish when a session timed and needed to reboot.

-Impact
+My Impact

-Productivity Boost: Implemented over two dozen new or updated features, enhancing user productivity.
+• Successfully implemented over two dozen new or updated features, enhancing user productivity.

-Cost-Saving Features: Introduced multiple money-saving features that supported user productivity.
+• Introduced multiple money-saving features that supported user productivity.

 Three Words for CT.png